psaitu/swift-style-guide/README.md

 }
 ```

-## Refer to self only when it’s required and necessary:
+## Refer to self only when it’s required and necessary

 Refer to self only in closures or when context requires it: